aeslaughter/moose/docs/content/documentation/modules/stochastic_tools/examples/monte_carlo.md

 where $u(0) = U(0, 0.5)$, $u(1) = U(1,2)$, and $U(a,b)$ defines a [continuous uniform distribution](https://en.wikipedia.org/wiki/Uniform_distribution_%28continuous%29) with $a$ and $b$ defining the lower and upper limits of the distribution, respectively.

 ## Sub-Application Input

 The problem defined above, with respect to the [MultiApps] system, is a sub-application.
-The complete input file for the problem is provided in \ref{monte-carlo-sub}.
+The complete input file for the problem is provided in [monte-carlo-sub].
 The only item required to enable the stochastic analysis is the [Controls] block, which contains a [SamplerReceiver](stochastic_tools/SamplerReceiver.md) object, the use of which will be explained in the following section.

 !listing modules/stochastic_tools/test/tests/transfers/sub.i id=monte-carlo-sub caption=Complete input file for executing the transient diffusion problem.

 ## Master Input

 The master application, with respect to the [MultiApps] system, is the driver of the stochastic simulations, by itself it does not perform a solve.
-The complete input file for the master application is shown in \ref{monte-carlo-master}, but the import sections will be detailed individually.
+The complete input file for the master application is shown in [monte-carlo-master], but the import sections will be detailed individually.

 First, [Distributions] for each of the two stochastic boundary conditions are defined.